Welcome

 A new way to see the water we use.

-Costa Rica has never suffered a drinking-water shortage, and that comfort has created a culture of waste.
-But according to the WHO, the country faced its worst drought on record in 2025.
+Costa Rica has never faced a widespread drinking water shortage, and that abundance has contributed to a culture of waste.
+But in 2025, the country experienced its most severe drought on record.

-For UNDP, we created The Bottled Metric: a tool that converts daily water consumption into 2-liter bottles to make it visible, understandable and actionable.
+For UNDP, we created The Bottled Metric, a simple tool that translates daily water consumption into the equivalent number of 2-liter bottles, making water use visible, understandable, and actionable.

 Creativity